 The buyout of hospital operator HCA by a group led by KKR for \$33 billion in summer 2006 was the first to top RJR Nabisco.
 The buyout of energy utility TXU by KKR and TPG for \$44 billion in October 2007 eclipsed the Blackstone acquisition of EOP.
-The 2007 announced (and still pending) buyout of telecom company BCE by Ontario Teachers Pension Plan, Providence Equity Partners and Madison Dearborn Partners for Cdn\$52 billion, if successfully completed, would once again raise the bar.
+The 2007 announced buyout of telecom company BCE by Ontario Teachers Pension Plan, Providence Equity Partners and Madison Dearborn Partners for Cdn\$52 billion would have once again raised the bar but for BCE's inability to meet the test for a solvency opinion allowed the investor consortium to terminate the merger agreement due to BCE's failure to satisfy a mutual closing condition.

-fee.
+\$700 million termination fee.
 Later that day EOP asked Blackstone for \$55.50, which it agreed to in exchange for the deal's termination fee being upped to \$720 million (3% of the total equity value of EOP).
 Vornado dropped out of the bidding on February 7, and EOP's shareholders voted for the Blackstone deal later that day.

+Break-up fees, when coupled with restrictive no-shop provisions and the termination rights of the first buyer, clearly constrain the ability of a target's Board to cavalierly negotiate or shift allegiance to a possible second bid without careful consideration due to the risk of prematurely triggering the existing merger partner's termination right and incurring a break-up fee.
 In Grumman, the Board remained essentially silent on the \$5 higher Northrop offer, even to the extent of remaining neutral in the SEC-mandated Schedule 14D-9 response to its stockholders.
 Until the end of the process, Grumman took the position that it could not "negotiate" with Northrop, most likely for fear of triggering a termination right and break-up fee in the Martin Marietta merger agreement stemming from such "negotiation."